Legal

 The processing of your personal data is based on one or more of the following grounds under the Digital Personal Data Protection Act, 2023 (DPDP Act) and the Information Technology Act, 2000:

-- Consent: where you have voluntarily provided your information by completing the contact form, booking a consultation, or communicating with us
+- Consent: where you have voluntarily provided your information by completing the contact form, booking a consultation, registering for the Portal, or communicating with us

-- Legitimate interests: to operate the Firm's practice, conduct conflict checks, maintain client records, and communicate about legal services - where such interests are not overridden by your rights
+- Legitimate interests: to operate the Firm's practice, conduct conflict checks, maintain client and matter records, communicate about legal services, and ensure the security of the Portal — where such interests are not overridden by your fundamental rights

 - Compliance with law: where processing is necessary to comply with a legal obligation applicable to the Firm, including obligations under the Advocates Act, Bar Council rules, or orders of a competent court